 I have wondered how long you can go in a planted aquarium before you need to rescape.
-It is definately less than two years.
+It is definitely less than two years.
 I know this because that is how long our tank has gone since the last rescape and it is long overdue.

-We were blessed with some free time on New Year’s day, 2019 and decided to dive in and makeover the Spec V.
+We were blessed with some free time on New Year’s Day, 2019, and decided to dive in and makeover the Spec V.

 Why (and When) Do You Need to Rescape a Planted Aquarium?